MeiZ-7715/Personal-Expense-Tracker/REFLECTION_ASSIGNMENT7.md

 ## Conclusion

 This assignment taught me that project management tools are not just about tracking tasks – they are about visualising workflow, identifying bottlenecks, and continuously improving.
-The Kanban board I created will serve as the command centre for the remainder of the project.
+The Kanban board I created will serve as the command centre for the remainder of the project.d I created will serve as the command centre for the remainder of the project.